mugiseyebrows/react-flexpane/README.md

     content
 </FlexPane>
 ```
-If you need custom elements in bar or you want to hide buttons or title for some reason, use latter form.
+If you need custom elements in bar or you want to hide or rearrange buttons or title for some reason, use latter form.

 # Demo
 https://codepen.io/mugiseyebrows/pen/MzXxXo